List comprehensions vs map/filter

 lists from existing lists.
 Rust is more functional than Python, so it has a similar feature called

-.
+map and filter.
 Although map and filter functions are availble in Python, they are not as

 commonly used as list comprehensions.